eltex-ecss/chronica/README.md

     * CHRONICA_MATCH_IGNORED_VAR
     * CHRONICA_DISABLED
     * CHRONICA_DEFAULT
-* In the rebar.config section of erl_opts
+* Support erlang compile options
     * chronica_match_ignored_var
     * chronica_disabled
     * chronica_default

 #### CHRONICA_MATCH_IGNORED_VAR || chronica_match_ignored_var
-The options is used in the <b>chronica optimization</b> mode and allows you to output variables that have been declared as \_Var or Var\_
+This option is used only in the <b>chronica optimization</b> mode and allows you to display warnings about variables that are declared as \Var_

 #### CHRONICA_DISABLED || chronica_disabled
 The options is used to activate the mode <b>chronica disabled</b>